Bankruptcy in Fort Lauderdale, FL

 - Wildcard exemption for personal property up to $1,000, increased to $4,000 if the homestead exemption is not used

-One thing to note, however, is that Florida’s exemptions only apply if you have lived in the state for at least 730 days, which is about two years.
-If you have not resided in the state for that long, you can still file in Florida, but you will have to use your previous state’s exemptions.
+In Florida, the state’s bankruptcy exemptions apply only if you have lived in the state for at least 730 days or about two years.
+If you haven’t met this residency requirement, you can still file for bankruptcy in Florida but will need to use the exemptions from your previous state.

 Work With an Experienced Fort Lauderdale, Florida Lawyer